-Cicadas is a sound installation for tiny robotic insects, built with electronic components (relays, piezos, buzzers) and AVR microcontrollers.
+Cicadas is a sound installation for tiny robotic insects, that I constructed with electronic components (relays, piezos, buzzers) and AVR microcontrollers.

 A singing insect is shaped by means of a programmed microcontroller (the brain) connected to a vibrating component (which is the sound producing part).
 A small battery cell and a on-off switch complete the body of the insect, which is soldered and then ready to begin its life in the outer world.